TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- sprite will have to know which tiles exactly are visible in the camera

 - it would be nice to store the sprite size information per entity
 	- Solution: Store overridden size as a value with flag in a separate component.
 		- Pro: On changed texture, size in invariant is updated as always, whereas overridden sizes are left untouched.